ChrisDuffley/stationPlaylist/addoninternals.md

 * 23.05: new maintainer (Chris Duffley).
 * 24.03: initial support for speech on demand mode, encoder support enhancements.
 * 25.01: dropped 32-bit Windows releases support, linter updates, Add-on Updater support removed with the introduction of NV Access add-on store.
+* 25.06: fifth LTS release, restored partial support for Windows 8.1 and older Windows 10 releases, code refactoring including Python 3.11 syntax.

-Throughout this article, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
-My hope is that this add-on internals article would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.
+Throughout this document, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
+My hope is that this add-on internals document would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.

 To download the add-on, visit NV Access add-on store.